qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/supported_data.rst

 :guilabel:`Layer name`.

-Also, you can select ``SQLite`` as format and then add ``SPATIALITE=YES`` in the :guilabel:`Custom Options --> Data source` field.
+Also, you can select ``SQLite`` as format and then add ``SPATIALITE=YES`` in the :menuselection:`Custom Options --> Data source` field.
 This tells GDAL to create a SpatiaLite database.
 See also https://gdal.org/drivers/vector/sqlite.html.

 QGIS also supports editable views in SpatiaLite.
 For SpatiaLite data management,